Merkel calls migrant push at EU's border 'unacceptable'

 Relations have sometimes been strained under Poland's government because it has often said it plans to demand reparations from World War II, an issue that resonates with older Poles.
 Germany often voices remorse for its wartime occupation of Poland, but says the issue of reparations has already been dealt with.

-Morawiecki said that despite some disagreements, the Polish-German relationship has developed during Merkel's time at the helm.
+Morawiecki said that despite some disagreements, the Polish-German relationship has developed well during Merkel's time at the helm, and thanked her for her cooperation.

-“Our economic relations are very good, Polish companies are growing in cooperation with German companies, and vice versa, for which I am very grateful,” Morawiecki said.
+“We have very often discussed difficult topics, but our solid political coordination has also led to the fact that our economic relations are very good,” he said.

 He said that “despite various differences, we are able, above all, to emphasize what unites us."